Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 The above description works within a simple quantum mechanics framework, with two key assumptions.
 The first is that the time from production to detection, which is used in the Schr\"odinger equation, is approximately the same as the distance, which is measured experimentally: $t\simeq L$.
 The second is that the three neutrino mass states are produced with fixed momentum: $E_i\simeq p+\frac{m_i^2}{2p}\simeq p+\frac{m_i^2}{2E}$.
 It would seem that each of these approximations introduce additional corrections $\mathcal O(m^2/2E)$, which is exactly the same size as the effect that we are measuring.

-A careful examination of the above discussion finds several potential issues, notably in the $t\simeq L$ and $p_i\simeq E$ approximations.
-In fact, the corrections to these approximations are of the same size as the effect in question, $\sim m_i^2/2E$ and are seemingly a problem to getting the factors of two correct.
 A much more careful treatment, however, finds the simple picture presented in section \ref{sec:nu osc probs} gives the correct answer, see e.g.~\cite{Lipkin:2005kg} and also \cite{Akhmedov:2009rb,Akhmedov:2017mcc,Akhmedov:2022bjs}.
 This requires a careful treatment of the above effects as well as the energy and spatial resolution of the production and detection and finds that the separate neutrino mass eigenstates remain coherent in all conceivable oscillation experiments with the exception of astrophysical neutrinos (including solar neutrinos) which are known to be fully decohered.
 There are also phenomenological searches for evidence of decoherence, typically theoretically ascribed to quantum gravity effects; no such evidence has been found \cite{DayaBay:2016ouy,Stuttard:2020qfv,deGouvea:2020hfl,deGouvea:2021uvg,DeRomeri:2023dht,deGouvea:2024syg}.